Why is Alzheimer’s with Lewy Bodies Different from Classic Alzheimer’s?

 Therefore, identifying multiple pathologies in AD is important to treatment decisions and clinical trial recruitment.

-SYNTap Test Capabilities
+SAAmplify-ɑSYN Test Capabilities

-In a joint study with the Oregon Health & Science University (OHSU), Amprion conducted blinded analysis using CSF samples; during clinical test development, the SYNTap Test accurately predicted the presence of Lewy bodies confirmed at later autopsy.
+In a joint study with the Oregon Health & Science University (OHSU), Amprion conducted a blinded analysis using CSF samples; during clinical test development, the SYNTap Test (now SAAmplify-ɑSYN) accurately predicted the presence of Lewy bodies confirmed at later autopsy.
 CSF samples were collected 1-15 years before autopsy from patients clinically diagnosed with AD (n=43), some other non-synucleinopathy neurodegenerative disease (n=12), and healthy control subjects (n=4).